GROWN BY NATURE

 The National Institute on Drug Abuse says that “CBD has shown therapeutic efficacy in a range of animal models of anxiety and stress, reducing both behavioral and physiological (e.g., heart rate) measures of stress and anxiety.”

-CBD Dosages for Anxiety
+Best CBD Oil Dosages for Anxiety

 Research is still being done on dosages for those with anxiety disorders.
 In some quantities, CBD has shown to cause depression as a side effect.
 Because half of the individuals with anxiety disorders are also diagnosed with depression, it’s important to be careful with dosages so that depression is not worsened.
-Always consult a doctor before using CBD oil or any other dietary supplement.
+Always consult a doctor before taking CBD or any other dietary supplement.

-How do you take CBD oil?
+How to Use CBD oil?

-Well, you can try using CBD oil for anxiety in many ways.
+Well, you can try taking CBD oil for anxiety in many ways.
 It comes in numerous forms.
 I use a tincture, but you can also find it in pills, chewable gels, vape, cartridges, cream, and foods like chocolate.

 That’s also how marijuana is often delivered.
 The amount of CBD oil in these products can vary greatly.

-The next question I want to address is if CBD oil is addictive.
+The next question I want to address is if CBD is addictive.
 Well no, not pure CBD.
 However, many of these products also have THC in them, per research I’ve done in pharmacies in Oregon and Washington.

 These pharmacies say that a ratio of nine parts CBD to one part THC is very helpful because the THC increases the power of CBD oil.